 Event will feature all seven D1 coaches from Massachusetts

 Becomes first conference freshman of the year winner since 2000

 The sophomore sees a bright future for the Eagles

 Boston College men's basketball vs. USC, Sunday, Dec.
 8, 2013

-Steve Donahue is in his third season as the head basketball coach at Boston College.
+Steve Donahue is in his fourth season as the head basketball coach at Boston College.
 He assumed the position on April 7, 2010 after serving 10 years as the head coach at Cornell.

 In his first season at the Heights, Donahue guided the Eagles to a 21-13 record, including a 9-7 mark in Atlantic Coast Conference action.
 BC earned a berth in the National Invitation Tournament and advanced to the second round.